-The owner of this business, Captain Spider, is an expert in navigation and has been exploring the waterways and Chincoteague for a long time now.
+Captain Spider is an expert in navigation and has been exploring the waterways and Chincoteague for a long time.

-Captain Spider pilots and inspects all his boats, and Spider's Explorer is a member of the Chincoteague Island Charter Boat Association.
+He pilots and inspects all his boats; Spider's Explorer is a Chincoteague Island Charter Boat Association member.

 They take tours through various places around Chincoteague and Assateague.